Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 The Beta 58A has an extended frequency response, a higher sensitivity, and is a much quieter microphone.
 It’s an advancement upon the original SM58, but in some instances, these advances might not necessarily be better for some applications.
 Just go with the SM58 to start out.

-The Shure SM58 has better noise cancellation, better frequency response, and a lower impedance.
-Get the SM58.
+Compared to the PGA58, the SM58 has better noise cancellation, better frequency response, and a lower impedance.
+I recommend you get the SM58.

 Shure SM58 vs Sennheiser e 835